brunobord/pomodorock/README.md

 location.
 Not the same profile -> no data.
 And going from a computer to another will result the same.

-Simply Backup on the former computer before moving to the new one.
+Just **backup** on the former computer before moving to the new one.

 ## Let me help you